noorsyyad/microsoft-teams-apps-timetally/README.md

 ## Get Started
 Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-timetally/wiki/Solution-Overview) to read what the app does and how it works.

-When you are ready to try 'Time Tally' out, or use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-timetally/wiki/Deployment-Guide)
+When you are ready to try 'Mazik Connect' out, or use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-timetally/wiki/Deployment-Guide)

 ## **Legal notice**
 This app template is provided under the [MIT License](https://github.com/OfficeDev/microsoft-teams-apps-timetally/blob/master/LICENSE) terms.
 In addition to these terms, by using this app template you agree to the following: